Last updated on September 28, 2021

-The civilized world enjoys the benefits of superior healthcare, and much of the advancements in well-being and life longevity can be attributed to the availability of pharmaceuticals.
+The developed world enjoys the benefits of superior healthcare, and much of the advancements in well-being and life longevity can be attributed to the availability of pharmaceuticals.
 The discussion will focus on the use of pharmaceuticals in the United States.
-While the availability of drugs – both prescription and over the counter drugs are beneficial in maintaining our health, we are facing a large dilemma with the proper disposal of excess and discarded pharmaceuticals.
-The concern we are now facing is – how should we properly dispose of these excess pharmaceuticals?
+While the availability of drugs — both prescription and over-the-counter drugs — are beneficial in maintaining our health, we are facing a large dilemma with the proper disposal of excess and discarded pharmaceuticals.
+The concern we are now facing is — how should we properly dispose of these excess pharmaceuticals?

 Learn more about Incineration of Discarded Pharmaceuticals: